-We will dive deep into state-of-the-art technology that powers today's Al like ChatGPT, DALL-E, and GitHub Copilot!
+With practical examples from fintech and healthcare, we will dive deep into state-of-the-art technology that powers today's Al like ChatGPT, DALL-E, and GitHub Copilot!
 This course will introduce you to the world of artificial neural networks, deep learning, how they differ from classical machine learning algorithms, while slowly building our conceptual framework for generative AI.
 We will be covering cutting-edge models like large language models, stable diffusion and the transformer architecture.
-You'll explore how these models generate text, images, and structured data, learning hands-on how to build them using Python, langchain, huggingface and PyTorch.
+You'll explore how these models generate text, images, and structured data, learning hands-on how to build them using Python, langchain/graph, huggingface and PyTorch.
 With the rapid growth of tools like ChatGPT, mastering generative AI and learning how best to use them is key for students aiming to excel in data science.
 We will dive into best practices for prompt engineering.